idelchi/aggr/README.md

 # aggr

-A tool to aggregate and unpack files from directories</p>
+A tool to aggregate and unpack files from directories

 ---